top of page

 Pomegranates in Galilee, 2023

-A couple of days later, after we took a trip on a little boat across the Sea of Galilee, we were going to eat lunch on the waterfront, and as we waited outside, I had my first sighting of a pomegranate in the wild.
+A couple of days later, on the banks of the Sea of Galilee, I had my first sighting of a pomegranate in the wild.
 Now, I love pomegranates, so you can imagine how excited I was to see some on a tree instead of in a box at the grocery store.
 I walked over to them slowly as if they were going to catch me sneaking pictures of them.
-Their leaves had yellowed, and the branches were mostly bare, but there were still pomegranates like big red Christmas ornaments hanging from the long, thin branches.
+Their leaves had yellowed, and the branches were mostly bare, but there were still some pomegranates like big red Christmas ornaments hanging from the long, thin branches.
 Again, more pictures.

 I don't know what I expected the day we visited the Garden of Gethsemane, but I didn’t expect the olive trees to be as they were.
 They were wide with gnarly knots and twists in their trunks.
 They look dried out and not so alive, but if you looked closely, you’d see them.
 It looked like someone just tossed a bunch of black olives into the branches, like so much confetti, and they just stuck there among the little grayish-green leaves.